Concordium/concordium.github.io/source/mainnet/net/installation/downloads.rst

 |bw|
 =================================

-The |bw| is available to download as an extension for the `Chrome web browser <https://chrome.google.com/webstore/detail/concordium-wallet/mnnkpffndmickbiakofclnpoiajlegmg?hl=en-US>`_.
+The |bw| is available to download as an extension for the `chromium web browsers <https://chrome.google.com/webstore/detail/concordium-wallet/mnnkpffndmickbiakofclnpoiajlegmg?hl=en-US>`_.

 .. _downloads-desktop-wallet: